-At Ward & Ward Law Firm, we recognize that trucks are the pillars of America’s economy.
+At Ward & Ward Law Firm, a trucking accident lawyer Indianapolis, IN families trust recognizes that trucks are the pillars of America’s economy.
 We depend on trucks and truck drivers to transport goods and services all across the United States.
 The trucking industry employs around 9 million people, with 3.5 million being drivers, contributing a considerable amount of revenue back into the economy.
 Commercial trucks can include anything from tow trucks and delivery trucks to garbage trucks and trailers.

 When you consider the number of commercial vehicles around us, you can imagine how many collisions involving trucks are happening every day.
 In fact, there are over 40,000 truck-related accidents reported every year.
 Many of them minor, but others are severe and sometimes result in fatalities.

 Some of the more common causes of trucking accidents include:

 These are a few and most common causes of a truck accident.
 The reality is that every accident is different and can be overwhelming to deal with.
 If that wasn’t enough, the rules and regulations of the trucking industry can be difficult to navigate — especially without a trucking accident lawyer by your side.
 The Federal Department of Transportation creates regulations, but they can vary based on the type of truck, the cargo being carried, and even by the state where the trucking company is based.

 Learn more about are truck-involved injury accidents common?